 Another thing we’ve already discussed is controlling ants in your garden.
 Especially if you’re going to grow hosts, keep the populations of ants down in your yard first.
 After you plant a host, consider the tree wrap option we talked about in the cultural control section to catch any ants that might head up the plant to consume scale honeydew.

 Provide adequate nutrients and irrigation.
 The basis of these two foundational aspects of plant care is soil.
 Healthy soil retains enough water to handle moisture fluctuations.
 Nutrients provide adequate biofeedback that ensures plants are absorbing the water they need at the root level.
 Another important way to prevent scale is to develop a significant habitat for beneficial predators, like parasitic wasps that lay their eggs under the shell of armored scale.

 Frequently Asked Questions

-Q: Can scale insects fly?
+Q: Are scale insects harmful?

 A: Indeed, they are.
 That’s why it’s important to identify and control them as soon as possible.